Programs and Services

 The Department of Admissions and Enrollment Services, located on the second floor of the Student Union, provides important services that assist students with their transition to college.
-These services include, but are not limited to, administration of the high school dual enrollment program; conducting campus tours; processing applications for admission; evaluating high school transcripts and college transcripts for transfer credit; granting permission for international students to study at the College; coordinating new student orientation, advising and registration; releasing official transcripts; and certifying graduation.
+These services include, but are not limited to, processing applications for admission, evaluating high school transcripts and granting permission for international students to study at the College.

 Black Male Achievers

 African-American men face unique challenges as they pursue academic, career and social success.
 TCC’s Black Male Achievers program is designed to help students stay in college and graduate.
 The program provides academic and student services, along with enrichment activities, to advance the intellectual and personal growth of participants.
-To learn more about the program, contact the Division of Student Affairs at (850) 201-8710.
+To learn more about the program, contact the Black Male Achievers Coordinator at (850) 201-9767.

 Campus and Civic Engagement

-The Campus and Civic Engagement office also sponsors the Eagle’s Nest Food Pantry, a resource available to TCC students in emergency situations.
+Campus and Civic Engagement also sponsors the Eagle’s Nest Food Pantry, a resource available to TCC students in emergency situations.
 For information, contact (850) 201-8420.